snuriel92/section/README-validator and canonicalizer.md

 (Run `python can-and-validate.py -h` to see instructions for running can-and-validate.py.)

-We chose to implement the sorting as follows.
+I chose to implement the comparison as follows.
 * A character with a lower ASCII value comes before a character with a higher ASCII value.
 As a result, this means capitals take precedence over lowercase characters.
 This was chosen because parts of URLs are case sensitive and we